paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     as authorizing Congress to regulate those who abstain from commerce, perhaps it should be similarly troubling to permit Congress to impose a tax for not doing something.

       Three considerations allay this concern.
 First, and most importantly, it is abundantly clear the Constitution does not guarantee that individuals may avoid taxation through inactivity.
-A capitation, after all, is a tax that every- one must pay simply for existing, and capitations are expressly contemplated by the Constitution.
-The Court today holds that our Constitution protects us from federal 42       NATIONAL FEDERATION OF INDEPENDENT
+A capitation, after all, is a tax that everyone must pay simply for existing, and capitations are expressly contemplated by the Constitution.
+The Court today holds that our Constitution protects us from federal regulation under the Commerce Clause so long as we abstain from the regulated activity.

-                     BUSINESS v.
-SEBELIUS

-                     Opinion of ofOBERTS, C. J.
-                       Opinion R the Court

-    regulation under the Commerce Clause so long as we ab- stain from the regulated activity.
 But from its creation, the Constitution has made no such promise with respect to taxes.
 See Letter from Benjamin Franklin to M. Le Roy (Nov.
 13, 1789) (“Our new Constitution is now established . . . but in this world nothing can be said to be certain, except death and taxes”).

         Whether the mandate can be upheld under the Com- merce Clause is a question about the scope of federal authority.
 Its answer depends on whether Congress can